untwisted/untwisted/BOOK.md

 hello world
 ~~~

-The exception 'CancelCall' that is defined in the 'untwisted.timer' module can be raised
+The exception CancelCall that is defined in the untwisted.timer module can be raised
 in order to get the handle call canceled.

 ~~~python